jasonarchis/jasonarchis/README.md

 # Jason Archis
 I'm Jason from Sydney!
-I design software to solve real-world problems and create intuitive applications for people to use.
-Right now, I'm building a next-gen platform for businesses to analyse their spending and save on purchases using AI.
+I design software to solve real-world problems and create intuitive applications for people to use.\n Right now, I'm building a next-gen platform for businesses to track spending and save on purchases using AI.

 ## Skills
 * 🖳 JavaScript, HTML, CSS, Bootstrap